If you want your kids to progress their skills, you need to find a way to help them focus better and include fun brain breaks for kids.

 Brain breaks are small mental breaks that help the kids stay more focused.
-Think of the brain as a fuel gauge that shows the information you can consciously hold in your mind at any given moment.
+Think of the brain as a fuel gauge that shows information.
 When the kids are focused and working hard on their tasks, the meter is usually full.
 They can easily concentrate and pass experiences into their long-term memory.

 But when the needle starts to drop, you may observe that your kids are feeling anxious or looking restless.
-New information, experiences, and knowledge are not getting processed from the staging area or working memory into the long-term memory.
+New information, experiences, and knowledge are not getting processed from the working memory into the long-term memory.

-It’s here that brain breaks make the most difference, as they allow us to “top-up the tank” or reset the gauge so that we can continue to learn and focus and at a higher level.
+It’s here that brain breaks make the most difference, as they allow us to “top-up the tank” or reset the gauge so that your kids can continue to learn and focus at a higher level.

 Table of Contents